its first two decades drag racing was somewhat free of strict

 rules, corporate influence or formal protocol.
 Overall, drag

 racers were not politically correct - in fact, just the opposite.

-Most of the NHRA was made up of hard core racers, not wimpy accountants.
+Most of the NHRA was made up of racers and not wimpy accountants.

 There were no "cookie cutter" cars accompanied with

 hospitality rigs.
-The majority of us used open trailers and carried
+Until the 70s the majority of us used open

-our spare parts in milk cartons.
-From the early 1950's through
+trailers and carried our spare parts in milk crates.
+From the

 This site is